Wasid-Khan/diet_dashboard/README.md

 2. Register a new account or log in with existing credentials.
 3. Use the dashboard to manage your diet, add food items, and visualize macronutrient intake.

-## Contributing
-Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue to discuss your ideas.

-Feel free to reach out if you have any questions or need further assistance!
+Let me know if you have any issue!